 George's Market, Belfast

 Rich steaming hot apple juice made from local organic apples, glistening oysters served with crisp white wine, and an abundance of farmhouse cheese and local salamis – the Irish farmers’ market is a bedrock of local community life.
-This where you can try real authentic Irish street food with an artisan twist, as people picnic in the sunshine and snack on the go.
+This is where you can try authentic Irish street food with an artisan twist, as people picnic in the sunshine and snack on the go.

 “Farmers’ markets make an incredibly important contribution to the Irish food scene; local people growing and selling their produce is a completely different shopping experience that reconnects people with food,” reveals renowned celebrity chef and cookery school owner Darina Allen.